jordangumm/metago/README.md

-# metaGenOmics Analysis Workflow CLI
+# METAgenomic VIRal Omics Analysis Workflow CLI

-A CLI that aims to automate common metagenome pipeline steps.
-This includes read quality control, assembly, gene calling, and other basic analysis routines.
+A CLI that aims to automate common metagenome pipeline steps, with a subsequent focus on viral downstream analysis.
+This base steps includes read quality control, assembly, gene calling, and should work for most any metagenomic analysis with a little tweaking of the parameters.

 # Workflow Overview